Pollution in California: Effects of tailpipe emissions

 On average, each vehicle emits about 250 pounds of carbon monoxides, 18.32 pounds of nitrogen oxides, 29 pounds of hydro-carbons and 9,737 pounds of carbon dioxide every year.
 These gases emitted by vehicles are harmful to humans both directly and indirectly.
 The biggest and most widely known issue caused by vehicles is due to the carbon dioxide they produce.
 Carbon dioxide is known as a greenhouse gas because they ascend into the atmosphere and act as a blanket within our atmosphere causing the "Greenhouse effect".
 The "Greenhouse Effect" is a global phenomenon that is causing rises and temperatures and sea level.
 While the carbon dioxide continues to trap heat inside the atmosphere.
 With the rise of carbon dioxide gases in our atmosphere worldwide, transportation poses as one of the highest contributors to air pollution.
 According to the EPA, transportation produces around 29% of the Greenhouse Gas emissions worldwide.

 Tailpipe emissions also pose a more direct harm to humans.
 The majority of the gases being emitted by the tailpipe of a vehicle can lead to numerous complications and health issues.
 Excess ingestion of any of the gases will sever oxygen delivery to ones organs, and can lead to serious issues such as breathing and heart problems.
-Mass intakes of these gases will begin damaging organs within a human body immediately, disabling a persons breathing capability.
+Mass intakes of these gases will begin damaging organs within a human body immediately, disabling a person's breathing capability.
 High doses of these gases can also contribute to heightened levels of allergic reactions, irritations, bronchitis and even pneumonia.
 Yet, even if large amounts of these gases are not ingested at once, small doses of these gases can lead to numerous long term detriments as well.
 Continuous small doses of these gases can lead to the deterioration of one's lungs and even contribute to future heart diseases.